 Editor's Note: Don't have as much to spend?
 Check out our review of the new entry-level Kindle (2019), which is currently on sale at Amazon, marked down to $69.
 Also, this Kindle Paperwhite is currently on sale, discounted by $40, to $89.

 The day before Amazon announced the new Kindle Paperwhite, I asked a colleague if the e-reader was "done."
 Not that e-readers are inherently bad, but I wondered if Amazon had already made the best affordable midrange e-reader that it could.
 And then Amazon one-upped itself by giving the Paperwhite ($129/£119) some of the best features from its high-end Kindle Oasis: waterproofing, more storage and a display that's flush to its bezels.
-And while it may not make every Paperwhite user run out to upgrade today, Amazon's perfected the e-reader, again.
+And while it may not make every Paperwhite user run out to upgrade today, Amazon's made one of the best Kindles, again.